 Form a lasting connection with nature when you get involved with a Parks Connect program

-In late 2024, NPAQ was granted funding from the Queensland Department of the Environment, Tourism, Science and Innovation to work collaboratively with the Queensland Parks and Wildlife Service to pilot an exciting new Parks Connect program in South East Queensland.
-This funding was continued in 2025, enabling NPAQ to continue to host a suite of events and activities within SEQ’s beautiful National Parks and Conservation Parks, with the program continuing throughout 2026.
+NPAQ has received granted funding from the Queensland Department of the Environment, Tourism, Science and Innovation to work collaboratively with the Queensland Parks and Wildlife Service on the Parks Connect program.
+Explore the full suite of Parks Connect events and activities operating within SEQ’s beautiful National Parks and Conservation Parks.

 Connecting people & parks

-Throughout 2026, NPAQ and the QPWS will be actively engaging the public with a raft of hands-on Parks Connect events and opportunities that not only underscore the ‘Connect’ theme in Queensland’s Protected Area Strategy 2020–2030 but also:
+Parks Connect events and opportunities not only underscore the ‘Connect’ theme in Queensland’s Protected Area Strategy 2020–2030 but also:

-• excite kids and families about our national parks and the fauna and flora that dwell there
+• excite kids and families about our protected areas and the fauna, flora and funga that dwell there

-• build a network of dedicated park volunteers and supporters to protect our wild places and welcome and guide tourists and local visitors
+• build a network of dedicated park volunteers and supporters to protect wild places and to welcome and guide tourists and local visitors

-• encourage greater community engagement, enticing a diversity of people from all walks of life into South East Queensland’s national parks to appreciate all they offer
+• encourage greater community engagement, enticing people from all walks of life into South East Queensland’s National Parks

-• help ease the load on rangers and present a recruitment pathway for keen future Park Rangers.
+• help ease the load on Park Rangers and present a recruitment pathway for keen future Rangers.

-Get involved with one of the fantastic Parks Connect programs listed below and start enjoying Queensland’s awe-inspiring national parks and reserves.
+Get involved with Parks Connect and start enjoying Queensland’s awe-inspiring National Parks and reserves.

 Book Now

-An ongoing adventure for youths aged 13–18 years eager to work in wildlife conservation and national park management, the Cadet Ranger provides hands-on conservation learning and real skill.
+An ongoing adventure for youths aged 13–17 years eager to work in conservation and national park management, the Cadet Ranger program provides hands-on conservation learning and real skills.
 Building natural history knowledge and outdoors bushcraft, the program encourages nature-loving teens to delve deeply into caring for Queensland’s wild places.
-Cadet Rangers gain knowledge critical to the role of a Park Ranger, including hands-on conservation experiences, ecological skills training and citizen science activities to deepen their connection with our protected areas—all while increasing their ability to work as a team.
+Cadet Rangers gain knowledge critical to the role of a Park Ranger, including hands-on outdoors experiences, ecological skills training, and citizen science activities that deepen their connection with our protected areas while increasing their ability to work as a team.
 They’ll also have fun doing it!

 BOOK NOW

-Are you keen to get some work experience and help maintain our national parks?
-Maybe you’re an ex-ranger or Friends of Parks volunteer who wants to pass on your natural history knowledge and enrich the visitor experience in South East Queensland’s national parks?
+Are you keen to get some work experience and help maintain Qld’s National Parks?
+Maybe you’re an ex-Ranger or Friends of Parks volunteer who wants to pass on your natural history knowledge and enrich the visitor experience in South East Queensland’s protected areas?

 Find out more